Josephu/zendesk-search-utility/README.md

 ## Background

-This is a simple cli tool that enables user to search through Zendesk data easily.
+This is a simple cli tool that enables user to search through Zendesk JSON formatted data easily.

 ## User flow design consideration